superbenefit/knowledge-base/notes/patterns/privacy-payments.md

 Implementation strategies vary:
 - Institutional funders often establish a separate legal entity to handle cryptocurrency operations, ensuring clear separation from traditional financial activities.
-- Grassroots organizations may begin with pilots focused on a specific, immediate need, gradually scaling infrastructure as capacity and familiarity grow.
+- Grassroots organizations may begin with pilots focused on a specific, immediate need, gradually scaling infrastructure as capacity and familiarity grow

-### Primitives for Private Payments
+#### Primitives for Privacy-Preserving Crypto Payments

-%% Introduce the tools, rules and practices used in this pattern here %%
+%% Add an overview of primitives used here %%

 ```dataviewjs
 const ext = dv.pages('"tools/types"')